 Simpletons (semplici in Italian) have a voice in the doppelganger and layman Simplicio in the Dialogue Concerning the Two Chief World Systems.

-The word semplici is used almost a hundred times in Vincenzo's Dialogo (providing enough quotations to accommodate the variations of his 100 part romanesca).
+The word semplici is used 96 times in Vincenzo's Dialogo (providing enough quotations to accommodate the 96 variations a canto of his 100 part romanesca).

 Preoccupation with simpleness was hammered into his sons experience.